craigfrancis/php-is-literal-rfc/readme-v2.txt

 ===== Introduction =====

-Add //LiteralString// type, and //is_literal_string()//, to check that a variable contains a "developer defined string".
+Add //LiteralString// type, and //is_literal_string()//, to "distinguish strings from a trusted developer, from strings that may be attacker controlled".

 This ensures the value cannot be a source of an Injection Vulnerability, because it does not contain user input.